Subject: Biology

 Description

-An introduction to the theoretical and scientific foundation of conservation biology as applied to animals and plants.
-Course material will cover elements of population, community and landscape ecology as they apply to conservation challenges.
-Labs will include measuring biodiversity and analysis of current conservation issues.
+This course introduces both theory and practical examples of conservation biology as applied to animals and plants.
+Students will apply concepts in population, community and landscape ecology to solve conservation challenges.
+During labs and field trips, students will collect and analyze data to draw conclusions related to various conservation issues.
 Field trips are compulsory.

 Prerequisite(s): BIOL 228.3; and BIOL 301.3 or permission of the instructor.

-Note: There will be costs for a field trip in addition to tuition fees.
+Note: There will be costs in addition to tuition fees.

 Upcoming class offerings